 Responsible for executive employment handbooks and guidance materials.

 Provides tools, materials and support for executive work value assessments and performance management.

 Determines the remuneration bands and annual adjustments to remuneration bands for executives employed in prescribed public entities.

 Issues guidelines on the placement of executives within remuneration bands.

-Provides advice about requests to approve remuneration which is above the relevant remuneration band.
+Provides advice to public sector employers on proposals to pay executives above the relevant remuneration band.

 |Department of Premier and Cabinet (DPC)||

 Primary responsibility for whole of government executive workforce policy.